jadecobra/python_tdd_exercises/source/data_structures/none.rst

 ----

-None_ is used when there is no value
+None_ is used when there is no value.
+It is the simplest :ref:`data structure<data structures>` in Python_

 *********************************************************************************
 requirements